dsl

 - Definition of

-classes that contain output type definitions.
-That includes both terms intended to be used by themselves such asJsonSchema
+Termclasses that contain output type definitions.
+That includes both terms intended to be used by themselves such asJsonSchemaorCFGand terms that are part of the regular expression DSL such asAlternativesorKleeneStar(and the related functions). - Conversion of Python types into

-). - Conversion of a
+Terminstances (python_types_to_terms). - Conversion of a

-instance into a regular expression (to_regex
+Terminstance into a regular expression (to_regex).

 CFG